doctorsonrails/lessons/3_css/README.md

 # CSS

-**Note: The start position for this exercise is the same as the finish of "Markup"**

 Your task is to style your CV to how you want it to look.

 We will talk you through how we style ours, then you can have a go at styling yours.